AAA.jpg/:/cr=t:10.04%25,l:7.94%25,w:73.53%25,h:73.53%25/rs=w:700,cg:true,m)

 Share Esther Basch's story about forgiveness, loving humankind and living life to the fullest.

-Esther Basch is a 96-year-old Holocaust survivor known as The Honey Girl.
+Esther Basch was a 96-year-old Holocaust survivor known as The Honey Girl.
 She endured the horrors of Auschwitz and a death march before being liberated in 1945.
 Despite her traumatic past, Esther has dedicated her life to spreading a message of resilience, forgiveness, and hope.

 At the Honey Girl, we focus on providing education about love and forgiveness using interactive interviews and storytelling to unite individuals and communities.